“Award/Recognition” Class Notes

 Vivek Thoppay (Engr ’89)

-Vivek Thoppay (Engr ’89), a wealth management advisor with Merrill Lynch, was named to the 2026 Barron’s “Top 1,500 Financial Advisors” list.
+Vivek Thoppay (Engr ’89), ), a wealth management adviser with Merrill Lynch, was named to the Barron’s “Top 1,500 Financial Advisors” list in 2026.
 Based in California’s Bay Area, Thoppay has been a financial advisor for over 10 years and has 20 years of investment experience.
 He leads his team of six to develop personalized financial strategies designed to help clients pursue their long-term goals.

 Diane Smock (Law ’79 CM)

 C. Diane Smock (Law ’79 CM) received the first—and to date only—Extraordinary Achievement Award from the Upstate Mediation Center of Greenville, South Carolina.
-A former judge, Smock recognized the organization’s vital role in both the community and the court system.
-Stepping in during a critical period, she volunteered to lead the center on an interim basis, guiding its stabilization and renewal.
+A former judge, Smock volunteered to lead the center on an interim basis, guiding its stabilization and renewal.
 Through strategic collaboration with local grant partners, she secured essential operating support and helped launch new programs designed to generate sustainable revenue, ensuring the center’s continued service as a valuable community resource.

 PAULETTE MORANT (Col ’74 CM)